-Auburn, in cooperation with the Auburn University Foundation, is using CrowdRise to raise awareness – and financial support – to model that success in human clinical trials and, through research partners across the United States, successfully apply similar therapies that translate into human medicine.
+Auburn, in cooperation with the Auburn University Foundation is raising awareness and financial support to model that success in human clinical trials and, through research partners across the United States, successfully apply similar therapies that translate into human medicine.

 Give Hope to Lifesaving GM1 Research.

 Give to GM1 online through the Auburn University Foundation.
 Gifts given to support GM1 research will be designated to the “Martin Research Gift Account”.
 Gifts by mail should be made out to Auburn University Foundation and sent to the attention of:

 Attn: Gift Processing